Establishing Proficiency in a Core Course

 - You may take only one exam per 2-hour exam session.

 - You may only take each proficiency exam once.
+Students who do not pass a core course are not eligible to take its proficiency exam.

 - You are permitted to use standard or financial calculators.